jwpconsulting/projectify/docs/remove-fe.md

 Subject to change.

-- [x] Plan base template structure
+- [x] Plan base template structure in `docs/remove-fe-templates.md`
-- [x] Write out which templates need to be created.
+- [x] Write out which templates the backend needs and document them in `docs/remove-fe-templates.md`.
-- [ ] Write out which views need to be created.
+- [ ] Write out which context menus and overlays need to be recreated using new pages in `docs/remove-fe-overlays.md`.
+- [ ] Add template partials from prototyped backend templates to `docs/remove-fe-templates.md`.
+- [ ] Analyze which views Django needs and list them in `docs/remove-fe-views.md`.
-- [ ] Write out which forms need to be created.
-See how DRF serializers can be turned into forms.
+- [ ] Analyze and list which forms the views need in `docs/remove-fe-forms.md`.
+- [ ] Understand if the Django views can use DRF serializers for forms.
+Add any viable DRF serializers to the form list in `docs/remove-fe-forms.md`.
 - [ ] Identify all JavaScript only/frontend only functions that need to be
       recreated in Django
 - [ ] Identify form widget templates required